 Self-employed people who have been adversely affected will be able to access taxable grants.
 Government has updated the self-employed income support scheme.
-Those eligible for the Self-Employment Income Support Scheme will be able to claim a second and final grant in August worth 70% of their average monthly trading profits, paid out in a single instalment covering three months’ worth of profits, and capped at £6,570 in total.
+Those eligible for the Self-Employment Income Support Scheme are able to claim a second grant.
+If you are eligible and want to claim the second grant you must make your claim on or before 19 October 2020.
 Check if you can claim.

 Income tax deferral

 If you are self-employed, Income Tax payments due in July 2020 under the Self-Assessment system will be deferred to 31 January 2021.

 Business continuity helpline set up by East Devon-based social enterprise